Khanguye/kickstarter-analysis/README.md

 How many other Kickstarter campaigns were able to do this as well?
 In this challenge, you’ll conduct a data analysis to answer this question and determine whether the length of a campaign contributes to its ultimate success or failure.

-Data Limitation: The data analysis were included plays around the world.
-If we know where it plays, then we can get country data to do analysis.
+Limitation: Data is limited to countries in aggregate, and this prevents being able to analyze each country as a separate entity.
+In order to do so, we would need to know where in each country the data was collected from ie urban areas and regions

 ![OutcomesBasedonGoal SubCategory Play](/OutcomesBasedonGoal_SubCategory_Play.png)